-Play: Call out different categories!
+Play: Call out different categories.
 Once groups have formed, start over with a new category.
 Some examples and ideas:

-Find other people who were born in the same season as you.
-Find other people with the same favorite color as you.
-Find other people with the same favorite food as you.
-Find other people with the same favorite Katy Perry song as you.
-Find other people who write with the same hand as you.
-Find other people who have the same birth order as you (oldest, middle, youngest, or only child)

-Find other people who have the same color eyes as you.
+- Find other people who were born in the same season as you. - Find other people with the same favorite color as you. - Find other people with the same favorite food as you, - Find other people with the same favorite Katy Perry song as you. - Find other people who write with the same hand as you. - Find other people who have the same birth month as you. - Find other people who have the same color eyes as you.